CaseyBrwn/Galaxy_Plunderers/README.md

 ### Wireframes

 This app will be a single screen with the canvas element centered.

-Around the edges will be instructions and retro style    designs
+A modal drop down will be accesible via an instructions button.

+Play, pause, restart functionality will be display along the bottom, utilizing buttons on a retro nintendo style controller.